 SEAT Ateca review - Practicality, comfort and boot space

-A larger boot and more passenger space than most rivals will be a big selling point
+The Ateca has a larger boot and more passenger space than most rivals, which will be a big selling point

 The Ateca is a mid-sized crossover and proportionally it shares the same wheelbase with the Leon but it is taller.
-It’s almost identical in size to the Qashqai, but the Kadjar is fractionally larger and it shows inside.
+At 4,381mm long it's a little shorter than a Peugeot 3008, but around the same width.

 Leg room, head room & passenger space